marcusball/heroku-buildpack-rust/README.md

 # Heroku buildpack for Rust

+## Intro

+This is a fork of [emk's heroku-buildpack-rust](https://github.com/emk/heroku-buildpack-rust) buildpack, with slight influence from [sgrif's heroku-buildpack-diesel](https://github.com/sgrif/heroku-buildpack-diesel) buildpack.

+Currently, the main changes are just additional options for the `RustConfig` file, which can be seen documented below.

+This fork was made rather hastily, so for further info check their versions, but I'll try to be responsive and document the changes made.
+Feel free to open issues if you find any problems or have any requests.

+## About

 This is a Heroku buildpack for Rust with support for [cargo][] and [rustup][].
 Features include:

 - Caching of builds between deployments.